-CISSO has also kept the use of video-calls and telephone calls to clients, when this is assessed as being appropriate.
-We continue to see clients in West Lothian, one-day a fortnight for MF:MC work and assessments and have reintroduced the "CISSO link person", where a CISSO worker regularly bases themselves in a locality office, to see clients and speak to staff, in East Lothian, Scottish Borders and Midlothian.
+CISSO received 101-referrals in 2022/23, which resulted in 70-people receiving a service.
+We continue to see clients in West Lothian, one-day a fortnight and have reintroduced the "CISSO link person", where a CISSO worker regularly bases themselves in a locality office, to see clients and speak to staff, in East Lothian, Scottish Borders and Midlothian.
+Group-based interventions are delivered from our Grindlay Street Court offices in Edinburgh.

-As an extension of the routine screening assessments of trauma and mental health that CISSO has now embedded into practice, the team are planning to deliver a Survive and Thrive group, for men with interpersonal trauma who have also offended in a sexual manner, in later Autumn.
-This is a psychoeducational trauma intervention, looking at increasing understanding of how past interpersonal trauma can impact on current functioning and practical strategies to help people to manage this impact more effectively.
+Pending the planned national roll-out of Moving Forwards 2 Change (MF2C) in 2024, CISSO has continued to deliver its forerunner, Moving Forwards Making Changes (MFMC), including an adapted MFMC group for men with enhanced learning needs.
+Other group-based programmes delivered include lower-intensity interventions for men whose offending was technology mediated, as well as Survive and Thrive, for men with interpersonal trauma.
+This is a psychoeducational intervention, looking at increasing understanding of how past interpersonal trauma can impact on current functioning and practical strategies to help people to manage this impact more effectively.